 St Ives’ picturesque fishing harbour dates back to the 18th Century when the pier was first built by John Smeaton.
 It’s the perfect spot to take in the town and watch the world go by.
 Why not pick up an ice cream from Moomaid of Zennor, luxury Cornish ice cream that’s made just up the road from St Ives.
 Don’t forget to mind the seagulls.

-Leech Pottery was founded back in 1920 by Bernard Leach and Shoji Hamada, and to this day is one of the most respected potteries in the world.
-Over the last hundred years it has forged the shape of Studio Pottery in the United Kingdom and beyond.
-Leech Pottery offers a range of classes from taster sessions to 5 day courses and for those with experience courses which focus on specialist skills such as teapot making.
+Leech Pottery was founded back in 1920 by Bernard Leach and Shoji Hamada, and to this day is one of the most respected potters in the world.
+Over the last hundred years, it has forged the shape of Studio Pottery in the United Kingdom and beyond.
+Leech Pottery offers a range of classes from taster sessions to 5-day courses and for those with experience courses which focus on specialist skills such as teapot making.

-St Ives’ famers market offers a host of local seasonal food and drink including; Cornish produce, fruits and vegetables, fresh fish, meats, cheeses, baked goods and handmade chocolate.
-A must if you’re staying in self catering accommodation and would like to cook with some authentic Cornish ingredients.
-The market runs every Thursday throughout the year at The Guildhall and is open from 9.30am until 2.00pm.
+St Ives’ farmers market offers a host of local seasonal food and drink including; Cornish produce, fruits and vegetables, fresh fish, meats, cheeses, baked goods and handmade chocolate.
+A must if you’re staying in self-catering accommodation and would like to cook with some authentic Cornish ingredients.
+The market runs every Thursday throughout the year at The Guildhall and is open from 9.30 am until 2.00 pm.

 The coastal path starts above Porthminster Beach heading away from the harbour and towards Carbis Bay.
 It then takes you around the headland, above Porthkidney Sands, ending at the picturesque St Uny’s church in Lelant.
 The route is 3.5 miles one way, with buses and trains available for those wishing not to walk too far!